forcedotcom/dataloader/README.md

 # Reporting an issue
 Collect the following information before reaching out to Salesforce Support or reporting an issue on github:
-- Data Loader version, operation being performed, and screenshots of the issue.
+- Data Loader version, desktop operating system type and version, operation being performed, and screenshots of the issue.
 - Config files: `config.properties`, `log4j2.properties` or `log-conf.xml`, `process-conf.xml`.
 - log file:
   - Set the log level to “debug” in Advanced Config dialog (v58 and later).
 If the log level is not visible in Advanced Settings dialog (v57 or earlier) or if the log level is not changeable in Advanced Settings dialog, set "root" log level to "debug" in `log-conf.xml`.